- What We Do

 Each Green Stormwater Mini-Grant application will be assessed on five different facets of the proposal, each weighted differently to contribute to a total score for the project.
 Those facets are:

 Equity (30%).
-As PCD works to be more inclusive, diverse, and equitable organization, we strive to address historical inequities by intentionally directing our time and resources to support projects that are in, led by, and/or serve historically marginalized communities and neighborhoods, particularly those within our Equity Focal Area.
+As PCD works to be more inclusive, diverse, and equitable organization, we strive to address historical inequities by intentionally directing our time and resources to support projects that are in, led by, and/or serve historically marginalized communities and neighborhoods, particularly those in areas with low or very low equity indices (according to the Pierce County Equity Index).

 Amplification (20%).
 Educational, demonstration, and community projects are great ways to amplify the importance of green stormwater infrastructure, addressing both a tangible water quality issue while educating and engaging others.
 Projects involving neighbors, schools, or community volunteers, are encouraged.